replicatedhq/kots.io/content/reference/v1beta1/application.md

 * Channels that have [semantic versioning](/vendor/packaging/promoting-releases/#semantic-versioning) enabled.
 * The minimum version increases and then decreases from one release to the next.

-`minKotsVersion` is not supported in these cases because KOTS retrieves only the most recent release.
-This means that any intermediate releases are lost.
+`minKotsVersion` is not supported in these cases because when the minimum version increases, the admin console can error when retrieving it (described [below](#guidance-for-informing-users-of-the-need-to-update)).
+If the minimum KOTS version then decreases in the next release, KOTS will successfully retrieve that release, which means the intermediate release is lost.

 ### Guidance for informing users of the need to update